 COMP Z

-Article 33 (> )
+Article 33 (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 International relations including equivalence (594 Berès)

 1. Without prejudice to the respective competences of the Member States and the Union institutions, the Authority may develop contacts and enter into administrative arrangements with regulatory, supervisory and, where applicable, resolution (595 Berès et al) authorities, international organisations and the administrations of third countries.
 Those arrangements shall not create legal obligations in respect of the Union and its Member States nor shall they prevent Member States and their competent authorities from concluding bilateral or multilateral arrangements with those third countries.